Welcome to The Building Blocks Newsletter

 Why make the mistakes I made when starting out as a quilter?

-Write a bit about my mistakeswhere to start?
-Thirty years ago when I first tried my hand at making quilts?
-Or just since I restarted six years ago?
-Maybe a bit of bothold then new.
+Write a bit about my mistakes—but where to start?
+Go back to the 1970s when I first tried my hand at making quilts?
+Or just since I restarted in 2000?
+Maybe a bit of both—old then new.

 Then I had to cut more strips than I planned and ended up going back to the store for more fabric.